Lockheed Martin VH-71 Kestrel: Program problems and delays

 In October 2008, while commenting on defense programs likely to be cut following the change in government, John Young, the Undersecretary of Defense for Acquisition, Technology and Logistics, stated that the VH-71 "is very high on that list".
 The rising cost of VH-71 program contrasted poorly with President Barack Obama's stance on curbing government spending; during a White House gathering in February 2009 President Obama commented that the procurement process had "gone amok and we are going to have to fix it."
 He additionally stated that "The helicopter I have now seems perfectly adequate to me."
 In March 2009 the projected total cost for the planned 28 VH-71s was over $13 billion.
 On 6 April 2009 the proposed Defense budget announced by Defense Secretary Robert Gates had not included funding for the VH-71.
 On 1 June 2009, the U.S. Navy announced that the contract was officially canceled, and that remaining funds were to be reinvested in upgrades to the existing fleet of VH-3D and VH-60N helicopters.
 Nine VH-71s had been completed at time of the cancellation.

 The aircraft's cancellation provoked commentators to speak out about its impact on future acquisition contracts with European businesses.
 The failure by the U.S. Department of Defense acquisition process as demonstrated by the VH-71 may scare away potential partners.
 Around March 2009, a coalition of lawmakers encouraged the Administration to continue a variation of the VH-71 program.
 A letter issued by several members of Congress urged the President to support a VH-71 program.
 On 22 July 2009, the House Appropriations Committee approved $485 million to make five VH-71As operational.
+An additional nine airframes were sold to the Royal Canadian Air Force in 2012, to be used as spare parts for the CH-149 Cormorant, and to aid in their midlife service upgrade.